jfranco1701/DietTracker/docs/README.md

 #### As a general user, I want to create a list of favorite food items, so I can easily add items that I eat regularly.
 * I can click on the "Add to Favorites" link to store the item in the My Favorites list.
-* I can click on the "Remove From Favorites" link to remove the item from the My Favorites list.
+* I can click on the "Remove" link from the My Favorite Items page to remove the item.

 #### As a general user, I want to add my current weight, so I can track my weight loss.
-* I can click on the "Track Weight" button and enter the date and weight information.
+* I can click on the "Add Weight" button and enter the date and weight information.
 * I can click on the "Save" button to store the information in the system.

-#### As a general user, I want to be able to display a graph of my progress, so I can view the progress of my diet.
-* When logged in to the system, I can view a graph of my progress from the site's home page.

 #### As an admin user, I want to be able to review custom food items added by users, so I can prevent inappropriate entries.
 * I can view a list of all the custom food items.